onzfonz/comp227/src/content/2/en/part2a.md

 }
 ```

-Note that the `key` attribute must now be defined for the `Note` components, and not in the `li` tags like before.
+Notice that the `key` attribute must now be defined for the `Note` components, and not in the `li` tags like before.

 A whole React application can be written in a single file.
 Although that is, of course, not very practical.